 (c) The assistance groups defined in paragraphs (F)(2)(a) and (F)(2)(b) of this rule are subject to all food assistance eligibility requirements and cannot be reinstated in the program on the basis of categorical eligibility.

 (F) What are the exceptions to categorical eligibility for DFA assistance groups?

-(1) No person shall be included as a member of an otherwise categorically eligible assistance group if that person is:
+(1) No person shall be included as a member of an otherwise categorically eligible assistance group when that person is:

 (e) Disqualified for an intentional program violation as required by division 5101:6 of the Administrative Code;

-(2) Under no circumstances shall an assistance group be considered categorically eligible if:
+(2) Under no circumstances shall an assistance group be considered categorically eligible when: